densh/densh.github.com/quasiquotes.md

     scala> q"$two + $two"
     res10: reflect.runtime.universe.Tree = 2.$plus(2)

-This code runs successfully because quasiquote implementation provides default instance of `Liftable[Int]` that transforms integeers into trees that represent literals.
+This code runs successfully because quasiquote implementation provides default instance of `Liftable[Int]` that transforms integers into trees that represent literals.

 To define your representation of your own data type just provide an implicit instance of `Liftable` for it: